 Sessions are usually 50 minutes in length and are reviewed every 6 sessions.
 12 sessions are normally recommended although frequency is adaptable to the individual needs of the client.

 Sessions are £40.
 If cancellations are made with 24hrs notice then no charge is made and the session can be rearranged; however if sessions are cancelled within 24 hours then a £10 expenses fee is charged.

 Sessions are currently available during the day, evenings and weekends, and can be arranged at your home and workplace.
 If you would prefer to use a therapy room then please allow extra time to arrange availability.
 If the school is agreeable counselling for a young person can be arranged there.
-Counselling is also available by Skype.
+Counselling is also available online.

 How will the first session work?